 The goal is to provide the site surveyors the Self-Study Report on a secured SharePoint site at least two months prior to the site survey.
-At the same time, the surveyors are also sent the following materials to effectively prepare for the visit.
+At the same time, the surveyors are also sent the following materials in two separate folders to effectively prepare for the visit.
+You will note that the first folder contains "action items," while the second folder contains "reference items."